 Where To Stay in Jaisalmer

 Jaisalmer Marriott Resort & Spa is one of the best hotels in the town.
-From delectable food to upkeep of the rooms, this hotel offers excellent hospitality.
+From delectable food to the upkeep of rooms, this hotel offers excellent hospitality.
 Among the mid-range hotels, Hotel Golden Haveli is a wonderful choice.
 Check availability and prices of Jaisalmer hotels.

 Aptly called the “Camel City”, Bikaner offers a truly grandiose experience of sandy deserts in India.
 It lies some 330 km from Jaipur amid the undulating sandhills of the Thar desert.